 - Many walkers with time to spare, however, will be tempted to visit Wakehurst Place or the Seed Café in its Visitor Centre.
 To do this, continue ahead on the path signposted 'carpark and exit' up to the Visitor Centre, which contains the ticket office and café.
 Afterwards, rejoin the main walk by going down the car exit road to the B2028 T-junction and turning left, coming in 300 metres to the main walk's exit by 1 Yew Tree Cottage.

 - Carry on along a grassy embankment to the left of the busy B2028.
-In 225 metres cross the road carefully just past Beech Cottage and turn right down a clearly signposted bridleway between cottages, your direction 135°, and so into the woods.
+In 200 metres cross the road carefully just past Beech Cottage and [!] turn right down a clearly signposted bridleway between cottages, your direction 135°, and so into woods.

-- In 100 metres, with a metal fieldgate and a two-armed footpath sign over to your right, the path turns sharply to the left steeply downhill, now an earthen track with an uneven, stony footbed, which swings to the right to come down after 60 metres to a T-junction with a broad track where you turn right by another bridleway sign, your direction 125°.
+- In 100 metres, with a metal fieldgate and a two-armed footpath sign over to your right, the path turns sharply to the left steeply downhill, now an earthen track with an uneven, stony footbed, which swings to the right to come down after 60 metres to a T-junction with a broad, surfaced drive where you turn right by another bridleway sign, your direction 125°.

-- In 75 metres, just before entrance gates with "Private - no public right of way" signs on both gateposts, and by a three-armed footpath sign take the bridleway on the left between ponds, your direction due east.
+- In 75 metres, just before entrance gates with "Private - no public right of way" signs on both gateposts, and by a three-armed footpath sign turn left onto a bridleway between ponds, and keep ahead, gently uphill, your direction due east.
 In 250 metres, a stream tumbles noisily under the path.
 Continue up this woodland, steadilly uphill.
 In winter stretches of this path can be waterlogged and or muddy.

 - In 40 metres you fork left (following another bridleway sign), your direction now 65°.
-Follow this lane in roughly the same direction for 1km, gently uphill, between hedges and or treelines, through bends, latterly passing Lambs Philpots Quarry on your left-hand side, to meet Hook Lane at a bend.
+Now follow this lane in roughly the same direction for 1km, gently uphill, between hedges and or treelines, through bends, latterly passing Lambs Philpots Quarry on your left-hand side, to meet Hook Lane at a bend.

 - Continue straight ahead on Hook Lane to go into the village of West Hoathly.
 After a bend to the left you pass the Priest House Museum, then several other interesting old houses on your left.
-The suggested lunch stop, the Cat Inn, is ahead of you, just past St Margaret's Church (which is worth a visit.
+The suggested lunch stop, the Cat Inn, is ahead of you, just past St Margaret's Church, which is worth a visit.
 Threre are some Commonwealth War Graves in the churchyard, from which there are fine views to the east.